paulo-fernando-silva/vscOctaveDebugger/readme.md

     "program": "${file}",
     "octave": "/path/to/octave-cli",
     "sourceFolder": "${workspaceFolder}:/usr/local/matlab/code:/opt/local/matlab/more_code",
-    "workingDirectory": "${workspaceFolder}",
+    "workingDirectory": "${workspaceFolder}"
-    "autoTerminate": true
 ```

 * `"program"` can be anything that can be evaluated, e.g. `"path/to/file.m"`, or `"functionName(value)"`.
 It defaults to `${file}` which corresponds to the currently focused file.
 This is a vscode variable - see [variables-reference](https://code.visualstudio.com/docs/editor/variables-reference).
+However, something like `"functionName('/some/path/file.m')"` probably won't work, as the plugin tries to parse the program directory from this value.
-* `"octave"` must point to the location where `"octave-cli"` is installed.
+* `"octave"` must point to the location where `"octave-cli"` or `"octave-gui"` is installed.
 This parameter is optional, and defaults to `"octave-cli"` which assumes that `"octave-cli"` is in your path.
 If that's not the case make sure to provide the full installation path.
 * `"sourceFolder"` is an optional parameter that defaults to `"${workspaceFolder}"`.
 Basically it is added using `"addpath()"` before starting the `"program"`.
 More than one directory can be added by separating them with `pathsep()` which defaults to `:`.

 For example: